jsafe00/laravel-task/README.md

-A pure laravel application that glues some of the built in laravel functions.
+A pure laravel application that glues some of the built in laravel functions. <br>
-	Login authentication
+	Login authentication <br>
-	Registration
+	Registration <br>
-	Forgot password with email notification
+	Forgot password with email notification <br>
-	Admin/Approve user
+	Admin/Approve user <br>
-	Upload Image
+	Upload Image <br>
-	ToDo list with CRUD functionality
+	ToDo list with CRUD functionality <br>

 It might not be that much, but I know it can certainly help someone out there.
 Feel free to enhance this. 